 Elektrobit implemented a constant process and continuous optimizations, e. g., “continuous integration”.
 Elektrobit provided innovation and variant handling (including complexity management) by using the Software Factory, a concept for automated software engineering that ensures efficiency in terms of time, costs, and quality.

 Senior Manager Camera-Systems and Parking-Assistance, Mercedes-Benz Cars, Daimler

 More than 650 version releases with 200 series approvals were delivered on schedule between 2010 and 2017.
-Daimler and EB benefited from the win-win situation of ISO 26262 (Functional Safety).
+Daimler and Elektrobit benefited from the win-win situation of ISO 26262 (Functional Safety).
 Experts from both companies have worked very closely since 2010, allowing the topic of ISO 26262 to be considered and implemented naturally in the development process.

 Thanks to this valuable partnership, Daimler was able to concentrate on driver assistance algorithm development and self-driving vehicles.
 By progressively taking over more tasks and responsibilities, Elektrobit supported Daimler’s goal of focusing on their core competence: building innovative cars.
-At present, driver assistance software developed with the support of EB is integrated into the entire Daimler fleet—from smart to C-Class and S-Class.
+At present, driver assistance software developed with the support of Elektrobit is integrated into the entire Daimler fleet—from smart to C-Class and S-Class.